What does an OEM roll former do? Is the process any different from architectural roll forming? And how is either going to solve your project’s case?

 1. Choices, Choices, Choices

-A veteran roll former will have a huge range of metals and finishes from which you can pick.
-Metals typically include:
+A veteran moulding supplier will have a huge range of decorative metals and finishes from which you can pick.
+Available products include:

 For architectural orders, we control the properties of the metal you select.
 So we’ll do the worrying for you when it comes to picking that right look of bronze for your specific application.